gabrieljablonski/fazenda-tech-interview/04-generative-ai/README.md

 Here we provide 3 different problems for you to solve.
 You can choose to solve all of them or just a few.
 For the sake of not making this challenge too long, we recommend you solve at least 2 problems.
 Make sure to read all of them first, and pick the ones you feel will better demonstrate your problem solving skills.

 > [!IMPORTANT]
 > All problems involve creating a LLM Agent prompt.
-You can use any LLM Agent you want, you'll be evaluated on the quality of the prompt and the adjustments you make to it, not necessarily on the output of the LLM.
+You can use any model you want, you'll be evaluated on the quality of the prompt and the adjustments you make to it, not necessarily on the output of the Agent.
 We recommend using the free versions of [ChatGPT](https://chatgpt.com/), [Claude](https://claude.ai/), or [Gemini](https://gemini.google.com/), but feel free to use any other LLM chat interface you're comfortable with.

 > [!IMPORTANT]
 > Make sure to document the process you followed to create the prompt and the adjustments you made to it (and why you made them).
 Providing just the final prompt you created will not be enough to understand how you approached the problem.
 Consider also providing a "share link" to the chat conversation with your solutions, but this is not mandatory.